robolectric/robolectric/android_jars.md

 This takes a long, long time to download the entire AOSP source tree.

-## Packaging Uploading The Android Artifacts
+## Packaging and Uploading The Android Artifacts

 Currently, each android artifact ('android-base', 'android-kxml2', 'android-luni', 'android-policy') needs four components bundled together.
 Currently only the `XYZ-real.jar` component is useful - this is where the actual compiled code lives.
 The `XYZ.jar`, `XYZ-javadoc.jar`, `XYZ-sources.jar` are all empty.
 If you need to create these empty jars, just create and empty directory and use